seyiadekoya/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is low level programming using C. Even more pointers and arrays
+In this repository, I explore more projects using more concepts from C pointers, strings and arrays